 Some young animals appear injured when they’re not.
 If the animal has none of the above signs, he may be healthy.

-Is the Animal Really an Orphan?
+Is the animal an orphan?

 The Louth SPCA often receives phone calls about orphan animals that aren’t really orphaned at all.
 Many young animals may appear to be orphaned, but actually may be doing just fine on their own.
 Determining whether or not an animal is an orphan depends on the animal’s age and species, and how you may perceive their natural behaviors.
 Here’s more information on the young of species you may encounter, to help you decide whether or not they need to be rescued.